skanur/quicksort/README.md

 ## Getting started with exercise

-1. Open a terminal and clone your repository on to your local machine using `git clone`.
+1. Open a terminal and clone your repository on to your local machine using `git clone`. `cd` to the new directory created.
+This is your project directory and every step assumes you are in this directory.

+2. Load the compiler and related libraries using
+    ```bash
+    use parallelstudio
+    export CC=icc CXX=icpc
+    ```

 2. Navigate to the assignment directory and create a new folder `build` and navigate into it i.e.
     ```bash
     cd assignment-skanur
-    mkdir build
+    mkdir -p build
     cd build
     ```

-3. Two compilers are provided - LLVM version of Cilk and Intel Cilk compiler.
-You can switch to LLVM version of Cilk Plus using
+4. To compile the code and run, from project directory
     ```bash
-    use cilkplus
-    ```

-    Intel version of Cilk tools can be accessed using
-    ```
-    use parallelstudio
-    ```
-4. To compile the code and run, navigate to `build` directory and
-    ```bash
+    cd build
     cmake ..
     make
-    ./qsort 1000000
+    ./qsort
     ```

+5. To clean the project, just delete `build` directory and create a new one i.e. from your project directory
+    ```bash
+    rm -rf build
+    mkdir -p build
+    ```

-5. You can measure system usage during the code execution using the script `measure.sh`.
+5. You can see the utilization of the CPUs using the command `htop` or `top`.
+Open another terminal and run either of these commands.
+You can also measure system usage during the code execution using the script `measure.sh`.
 Execute this script by using appropriate compiler environment and navigating back to your project folder and running
     ```bash
     ./measure.sh
     ```
-    This will print out CPU utilization, frequency and temperature of all the cores every second as well as the average of the values once the execution is finished.
+    This will print out CPU utilization all the cores every second.

-6. Work on the code using your favorite text editor or you can also use `kdevelop`.
+6. Work on the code using your favorite text editor.
 Make local commits on points you think are important (for e.g. various parallelisation strategies).
 Push it to remote when you think necessary.

 7. Once completed with the assignment, create a tag **final** for your master branch